Your Case Deserves Immediate Attention - Call Hubbs Law Today

 Miami is commonly referred to as the fraud capitol of the United States.
-White collar crimes generally involve sophisticated, complex crimes organized by one or multiple individuals for the purposes of generating massive income.
+White collar crimes generally involve sophisticated, complex crimes organized by one or multiple individuals for the purpose of generating massive income.
 Such schemes could include tax evasion, laundering money for a criminal enterprise, or creating a pyramid scheme.

+Have you been accused of a white collar crime?
+Call Hubbs Law, P.A. today at (305) 570-4802 or contact us online to schedule a free consultation with our white collar crime attorneys in Miami.
 If you are not a United States citizen, many white collar crimes can result in mandatory deportation from the United States.

 Some examples of possible federal white collar crimes include:

-Most, if not all, of these charges also carry the possibility of a charge of conspiracy since, generally, multiple individuals are involved in a larger scheme.
+Most, if not all, of these charges, also carry the possibility of a charge of conspiracy since, generally, multiple individuals are involved in a larger scheme.
 While white collar crimes can make individuals rich, it also subjects them to the possibility of extensive incarceration and fines.
 Depending on the crime, a defendant may be subject to minimum mandatory sentences or extremely high maximum sentences.

 - District Court for the Southern District of Florida – Find information for every court location in the Southern District of Florida, attorney information, judge information, and case information.